 The authorisation for My Kanta Pages is under the heading Managing matters related to healthcare .
 It entitles to view, report and receive information related to the health status of the principal and to make healthcare appointments on behalf of another in the channels covered by the authorisation.

 For the time being, guardians cannot act on behalf of an adult principal in My Kanta Pages.
 Moreover, a person who does not have means of electronic authentication cannot grant the mandate.
 The Digital and Population Data Services Agency is currently investigating how to grant a mandate in these cases.
-The objective is that the implementation schedule will be specified further during 2021.

 Acting on behalf of someone in social welfare services